-Different subjective and objective constructs deliberate HROOL.
-Objective constructs measure the capability of an individual to perform activities or specific tasks, whereas subjective constructs measure patients' perception of health status and wellbeing.
+Different subjective and objective deliberate HRQOL.
+Objective constructs measure the capability of an individual to perform activities or specific tasks, whereas subjective constructs measure patients' perception of health status and wellbeing 10.
 HRQOL assessment tools are generally sorted as one's overall assessment, whilst others render assessments tailored for specific diseases.
-Several proformas have been advocated to expand the HRQOL in cirrhotic patients.
-Generic subjective inquiry forms like Sickness Impact Profile, Nottingham Health Profile (NHP) and short form (SF-36) have been used for any chronic ailment to determine global evaluation related to life's worth.
+Several proforma have been advocated to expand the HRQOL in cirrhotic patients.
+Generic subjective inquiry forms like the Sickness Impact Profile, Nottingham Health Profile (NHP), and short-form (SF-36) have been used to determine the global evaluation of life's worth for any chronic ailment.
 A significant advantage of the above subjective scales is to consent to the relative impact of various ailments to be studied and their use for comparison among populations.
-Subjective generic scales did not exhibit sensitivity and specificity of clinically momentous though little variations resulting from management interventions or disease evolution in specific situations.
-The above justification concludes that disease-specific tools like chronic liver disease questionnaire $(CLDQ)^{12}$ , liver disease quality of life $(LDQOL)^{13}$ and liver disease symptom index 2.0 (LDSI), if combined with generic tools, will further enhance sensitivity in assessing HRQOL in a clinical environment and provide a comprehensive view HROOL.
+Subjective generic scales did not exhibit sensitivity and specificity of clinically momentous though little variations resulting from management interventions or disease evolution in specific situations11.
+The above justification concludes that disease-specific tools like chronic liver disease questionnaire (CLDQ)12, liver disease quality of life (LDQOL)13 and liver disease symptom index 2.0 (LDSI)14, if combined with generic tools, will further enhance sensitivity in assessing HRQOL in a clinical environment and provide a comprehensive view HRQOL15

-Pakistan has a considerable burden of Cirrhos due to elevated morbidity and mortality encumbered due to the advanced disease.
+Pakistan has a considerable burden of Cirrhosis due to elevated morbidity and mortality encumbered due to the advanced disease16.
 Comprehensive HRQOL assessment of patients with Cirrhosis helps provide a balanced service between clinical and patient factors.
 This study will assist in devising a robust treatment strategy for prolonging life rather than just enhancing it by inculcating related factors (HRQOL).
 This study intends to determine health-related quality of life in Pakistani patients with liver cirrhosis using (SF-LDQOL) as a specific tool and correlate various relevant factors through (SF-LDQOL) instrument among these patients.